ThomasSilloway/Godot-Mod-Framework-Menus/README.md

 ## Usage - Automated
 - Update `scripts/build.bat` to match your paths
 - Run the build batch file to automatically create versioned builds
+- There's also individual build batch files for each mod that can be run to build just that mod and copy the previous builds files into this build

 ## Updating From Template